 Do you personally make all of the jewelry?

 There are some pieces, which are hand-made with love and made by me.
 In the item description, it will specify this.
 However, I do not take credit for making all of the jewelry.
 For those that are not made by me, I do my best to curate a jewelry collection that is hand-made by other artists and to collect quality vintage pieces.

-Quality of gold-fill
+Quality of gold-filled

 Is gold-filled good quality?

-Gold-fill is absolutely your best option after solid gold for quality and durability.
+Gold-filled is absolutely your best option after solid gold for quality and durability.
 It will not flake off or turn your skin green and offers a great option for people with sensitive skin.
-We only use the best USA made gold-filled components and stand behind our product’s quality.
+We only use the best made gold-filled components and stand behind our product’s quality.
 Gold-filled jewelry can stay beautiful for a lifetime, especially with a little care.